Ordering๐

 is created by subclassing OrderSet

-and adding its Django Model as a generic type parameter:
+and adding its Django Model as a generic type parameter.

 has all of the Task

-model's fields translated into Enum
+model's fields translated into GraphQL Enum

 values,

 both in ascending and descending directions.
-With this, you can

-argument to False
+argument to True

-in the class definition:
+in the OrderSet

-from the auto-generation by setting the exclude
+Your can exclude some model fields from the auto-generation by setting the exclude

 argument:

-Schema name🔗
+Schema name๐

 By default, the name of the generated Enum